 How do we know she belongs on the Han Phillip Wegerle and Barbara Kessler tree?

 We know that Hans Philip Wegerle (Hanß Philip Wegerle) married Barbara Keßler (Barbara Kessler) on June 19, 1691.
 They were married in Lampertheim, Bergstrasse, Hessen, Germany.
 This is a documented fact.
-This also is where all the other Wegley’s from my tree have been from so it all matches up so far.
+It is also where all the other Wegleys in my tree have been from, so it all matches up so far.